2017 Amarnath Yatra massacre

-On 10 July 2017, the first Monday of the month of Shraavana, 8 Hindu civilian pilgrims on the way from Amarnath Temple in Kashmir Valley, in the Indian state of Jammu and Kashmir, were killed in a terror attack.
+On 10 July 2017, the first Monday of the month of Shraavana, 8 Hindu civilian pilgrims (seven of whom were women), en route from Amarnath Temple in Kashmir Valley (Jammu and Kashmir), were killed in an Islamist terror attack.
 The pilgrims mostly belonged to the Indian state of Gujarat.
-Seven people were killed and at least 18 people were injured in the attack.
+At least 19 others were injured in the attack.

 Background

 The 48-day July–August annual Hindu pilgrimage, undertaken by up to 600,000 or more pilgrims to the 130 ft-high glacial Amarnath cave shrine of iced stalagmite Shiv linga at 12756 ft in Himalayas, is called Amarnath Yatra.
 It begins with a 43 km mountainous trek from the Nunwan and Chandanwari base camps at Pahalgam and reaches the cave-shrine after night halts at Sheshnag Lake and Panchtarni camps.